Regular subcategories in bounded derived categories of affine schemes: Regular subcategories of

 There is another proof of Theorem~\ref{theorem_regular0} which does not use the classification of thick subcategories in $\Perf(R)$.
-We sketch this proof below. \begin{proof}[Another proof of Theorem~\ref{theorem_regular0}] Since $\TT\subset \Perf(R)$, for any $M\in \TT$ and $N\in \Perf(R)$ the $R$-module
+We sketch this proof below. \begin{proof}[of Theorem~\ref{theorem_regular0}, another one] Since $\TT\subset \Perf(R)$, for any $M\in \TT$ and $N\in \Perf(R)$ the $R$-module

 is finitely generated.
-Therefore $\Hom_{\Perf(R)}(-,N)$ is a locally finite cohomological contravariant functor from $\TT$ to $R\mmod$.
+Therefore $\Hom_{\Perf(R)}(-,N)$ is a locally finite cohomological functor from $\TT$ to $R\mmod$, see \cite[Section 4.1.4]{Rou}.
 Since $\TT$ is regular, it follows from~\cite[Prop.
 4.9 and Cor.
 4.17]{Rou} that this functor is representable by an object of $\TT$.
 Now by standard arguments we conclude that the embedding functor $\TT\to \Perf(R)$ has a right adjoint functor $\Perf(R)\to\TT$, i.e. $\TT$ is a semi-orthogonal component in $\Perf(R)$.
 By Corollary~\ref{cor_semi}, we have $\TT=0$ or $\TT=\Perf(R)$. \end{proof}

 We get the immediate

 \begin{corollary} If $D^b(R\mmod)\simeq \Perf (R)$ then Theorem \ref{theorem_regular} holds for $R$. \end{corollary}